liayan/uft/README.md

 It will be installed into $HOME/bin by default.

 ## Running
-uft --base --extra --blacklist --bl_keyword --bl-file --slack --email
+uft --base --extra --blacklist --bl_keyword --bl-file --slack --email []

---base: base branch or tag id, this is necessary
+--base: base..stable branch or tag id

 --extra: extra commits that have been backported